February 10, 2022

 Now, notice the post window, it should say something along the lines of “SuperNova booting”.

-That’s it, you are now running supernova
+That’s it, you are now running supernova.

-you are probably not making use of it.
+Well, I say “that’s it” - but that’s not the full truth.
+Even though you are now running supernova you are probably not making use of it.
 One would be mistaken to think that since we are now magically parallelizing every sound operation in SuperCollider, but that’s not how it works.
-Instead, to make use of these features you need to explicitly understand and use some objects and concepts that were introduced with supernova
+Instead, to make use of these features you need to explicitly understand and use some objects and concepts that were introduced with supernova.

 Parallel groups

 When spawning synths in SuperCollider, each synth is represented as a node.
 All nodes are organized in groups.
-This is the primary point of parallelism for supernova
+This is the primary point of parallelism for supernova.
+With it’s introduction to SuperCollider, a new language side representation of parallelized groups were introduced: ParGroup.

 The original paper explains them like this: